godotengine/godot-docs/classes/class_linkbutton.rst

 Description
 -----------

-This kind of buttons are primarily used when the interaction with the button causes a context change (like linking to a web page).
+This kind of button is primarily used when the interaction with the button causes a context change (like linking to a web page).

 Property Descriptions
 ---------------------